enuchi/gas-client/README.md

 - `serverFunctions`: an object containing all publicly exposed server functions (see example above).

-Note that the `allowedDevelopmentDomains` configuration will be ignored in production, so the same code can and should be used for development and production.
+Note that `allowedDevelopmentDomains` and `parentTargetOrigin` configurations will be ignored in production, so the same code can and should be used for development and production.

 ### Development mode